Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 The Highway 3 corridor – which is within a few hours of Calgary and Vancouver, the large urban hubs of southern Alberta and BC’s lower mainland - winds its way across the two provinces, passing through cities, resort towns, and small rural communities and connects the city of Hope in British Columbia with Lethbridge in Alberta.
 Along the way, guests can take part in Indigenous, agritourism, and outdoor recreation experiences, while also discovering National and Provincial parks, viewing wildlife, and learning about western culture and heritage.

 Thanks to its stunning geography and wealth of experiences, developing the Sustainable Journeys from Prairies to Pacific Corridor along Highway 3 supports the existing traveller dispersion strategies of both Travel Alberta and Destination BC.
-There is also a network working to improve safety and transportation infrastructure along Highway 3, which will be integrated into the project.
-This will support both sustainable tourism development and area locals who travel the corridor regularly.
+There is also a network working to improve safety and transportation infrastructure along Highway 3, which was integrated into the project.
+This supports both sustainable tourism development and area locals who travel the corridor regularly.

-The Sustainable Journeys from Prairies to Pacific Corridor project will also incorporate existing key strategies and experience themes that have been developed by Travel Alberta and Destination BC to develop an actionable strategy that will identify the corridor’s:
+The Sustainable Journeys from Prairies to Pacific Corridor project also incorporated existing key strategies and experience themes that have been developed by Travel Alberta and Destination BC to develop an actionable strategy that will identify the corridor’s:

 • Competitive advantage.